Dan Barry (cartoonist): Work

 Harvey Kurtzman, who wrote the scripts while Barry provided the illustrations.
 Comics historian Drew Friedman noted "Barry and Kurtzman had a famously uneasy and brief partnership, but their version of Flash Gordon remains outstanding".
 Later, other writers including Harry Harrison, Bob Kanigher, Sid Jacobson, Larry Shaw and Bill Finger contributed scripts to Barry's Flash Gordon series.
 In addition, at various times during his tenure, he was assisted in his artwork by a number of artists including Bob Fujitani, Fred Kida, and Frank Frazetta.
 When artist Mac Raboy died in 1967, Barry assumed responsibility of the Flash Gordon Sunday strip also.
 He also drew The Amazing Spider-Man from July 1986 to January 1987.
 He created the official poster for the 1980 movie version of Flash Gordon.
-After moving to Cleveland GA, he was assisted in his work by artist Gail Beckett.
+After moving to Cleveland, Georgia, he was assisted in his work by artist Gail Beckett.
 In 1990, he left Flash Gordon altogether when the syndicate, King Features, asked him to take a cut in pay.
 He drew the daily Spider-Man comic strip for two weeks in 1986.

 His last work was for Dark Horse Comics, where he wrote and drew many Indiana Jones and Predator comic books.
 In recognition for his work, he was awarded the Inkpot Award in 1991.